James Cropper (abolitionist): Edward Cropper (1799-1877) – son of James Cropper

-Eliza Cropper (1800-1835) - daughter of James Cropper.
+Eliza Cropper (1800-1835) – daughter of James Cropper.

 Eliza Cropper was a leading member of the Liverpool Ladies' Anti-Slavery Association, founded in the city in 1827 and gave supported to her father, James Cropper's abolitionist activities.
 According to Joshua Civin's the Revival of Antislavery in the 1820s at the Local, National, and Global Levels (2001) James Cropper could not have exerted such influence without the help of the ladies of the household.
 Eliza sent pamphlets to William Lloyd Garrison and others in the United States.
 Eliza Cropper also developed an Anglo-American women's antislavery and feminist network.
 It was the female abolitionists who disseminated propaganda aimed at dissuading the use of West Indian sugar.
 Eliza Cropper was pivotal to the boycott of slave-grown produce and made-up parcels of East-Indies sugar and coffee grown by free labour which were then distributed amongst Members of Parliament.
 In April 1834 Eliza Cropper had married the abolitionist Joseph Sturge, however on 18 Feb 1835 Eliza died in childbirth, the baby was also lost.

-Margaret Macauley Cropper (1812–34) - second wife of Edward Cropper
+Margaret Macauley Cropper (1812–34) – second wife of Edward Cropper

-Margaret Macauley Cropper (1812–34) was the daughter of the abolitionist Zachary Macauley (1768-1838) and the sister of the prominent historian and politician 1st Baron Macauley (1800–59) Secretary of War (1839-41) and Paymaster General1846-48).
+Margaret Macauley Cropper (1812–34) was the daughter of the abolitionist Zachary Macauley (1768-1838) and the sister of the prominent historian and politician 1st Baron Macauley (1800–59) Secretary of War (1839-41) and Paymaster General (1846-48).
 Margaret was the second wife of Edward Cropper and died at the age of 22 in 1834.

-Margaret Denman Cropper (1815–99) - third wife of Edward Cropper
+Margaret Denman Cropper (1815–99) – third wife of Edward Cropper

-Margaret Denman Cropper (1815–99) welcomed the authoress Harriet Beecher Stowe on her visits to Dingle Bank.
+Margaret Denman Cropper (1815–99) welcomed the author Harriet Beecher Stowe on her visits to Dingle Bank.
 Margaret Denman Cropper corresponded at length with the author Charles Dickens over her father, Lord Denman championing Harriet Beecher Stowe's novel Uncle Tom's Cabin.
 She also corresponded with the freed American slave, orator and politician, Frederick Douglass, sending him presents of the book Dr Livingstone's Travels and a scarf for his wife.
 Douglass thanked Margaret Cropper for money donated by the Liverpool Anti-slavery Society of which Margaret Cropper was the president.